NijatNaghiyev/to_do_app/README.md

 # To Do List APP

 This is a Flutter To-Do app that helps you manage your tasks effectively.
-It includes features like task alarms and notifications, a variety of languages, quick actions,charts for task statistics, and colorful task cards for a visually appealing experience.
+It includes features like task alarms and notifications, a variety of languages, quick actions, simple animations, charts for task statistics, and colorful task cards for a visually appealing experience.